SamyMekk/samymekk.github.io/_pages/cv.md

   * Duties included : Study of classic numerical methods to supervised learning algorithms for pricing and hedging of XVAs and results in the writing of an actuarial dissertation available [here](https://samymekk.github.io/files/Mémoire_d_Actuariat-Samy.pdf).

 * January-July 2023: Quantitative Analyst Intern
-  * Caisse des Dépôts et
+  * Caisse des Dépôts et Consignations
   * Duties included : Review of interest rate model of the capital requirement for the Fonds d'Epargne.